livioribeiro/selva/docs/en/extensions/data/sqlalchemy.md

 ## Using environment variables

-It is a good pratctice to externalize configuration through environment variables.
+It is a good practice to externalize configuration through environment variables.
 We can either reference the variables in the configuration or use variables with the `SELVA__` prefix, for example, `SELVA__DATA__SQLALCHEMY__CONNECTIONS__DEFAULT__URL`.